This is a guide covering travel photography tips to capture better images.

 For example, you can push the exposure, adjust the shadows to bring out more details, smoothen out the noise, adjust the color temperature, use multiple filters to bring more details out of the sky, and do a lot more all the while the original file remains intact.

-5. Shoot at Sunset or Sunrise
+5. Take Photos at Sunset or Sunrise

 The best lights of the day are during sunset and sunrise.
 At both these times of the day, the light is almost parallel to the surface of the earth.